The technologically advanced Metamax "Hybrid process" slug pellet containing TR3799 metaldehyde

-Up to 7.5 kg per hectare (112.5 g ai/ha), where slug numbers are low the rate can be reduced to 3 kg per hectare (45 g ai/ha).
+Up to 7.5 kg per hectare (112.5 g ai/ha), where slug numbers are low the rate can be reduced to around 5 kg per hectare (75 g ai/ha).
 In high value crops or in high risk situations higher rates should be used but not exceeding 7.5 kg per hectare.

-For optimum results Desire pellets should be applied when slugs and snails are active, normally during mild, damp weather conditions.
-The best way to assess slug infestation is to go into the crop late evening when the dew is falling and slugs are at their most active.
-However slug trapping may also be used and details are given in the HGCA Topic Sheets No. 84 (winter wheat) and 85 (winter oilseed rape), available from the HGCA website www.hgca.com.
+For optimum results Tempt pellets should be applied when slugs and snails are active, normally during mild, damp weather conditions.
+To establish the need for pellet application on winter wheat or winter oilseed rape, monitor for slug activity.
+For further information on slug risk assessment please refer to HGCA Topic Sheets No. 84 (winter wheat) and 85 (winter oilseed rape), available from the HGCA website www.hgca.com.

 - Carrots: Apply shortly before or after drilling when slug damage is suspected and repeat the application later in the season if slug damage is seen.

-- Leafy, Headed, Flower-headed and Root Brassicas: Apply Desire pellets shortly before or after drilling/transplanting to minimise slug damage.
+- Leafy, Headed, Flower-headed and Root Brassicas: Apply Tempt pellets shortly before or after drilling/transplanting to minimise slug damage.

 - Cauliflower: Do not apply after curd size reaches 1 cm, this is usually more than 4 weeks before harvest.

 - Oilseed Rape: Apply immediately post-drilling but before crop emergence for optimum results and repeat application as necessary when slug damage is suspected.

 Varieties of oilseed rape low in glucosinolates can be more palatable to slugs than single low varieties and control may be reduced,